 SIA members are committed to the principles of Responsible Care® and each is able to establish close ties with the European Solvents Industry Group (ESIG) through membership of the Association.

-Through our solvent-specific focussed activities, each SIA member is provided with the advice and guidance to comply with the latest legislation and best practice.
+Through our solvent-specific focused activities, each SIA member is provided with the advice and guidance to comply with the latest legislation and best practice.
 All of our members are encouraged to share this knowledge with all parties coming into contact with their solvent products.

 Close co-operation is maintained with UK legislative bodies such as HSE, Environment Agency, HMRC and others, resulting in the production of high quality, relevant guidance which is available to all those using solvents and solvent-based materials.